maxsdw/vRap-js/README.md

         vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
                 model: 'models.users', // The model must be instantiated before using it in a view
                 insertTo: $('#widgetsWrapper'),
                 style: 'grid-border'
         });

+You can also link more than one model to the view:

+        vRap.Actions.create( 'DemoApp.views.DataGrid', 'views.usersGrid', {
+                model: [ 'models.users', 'models.roles' ],
+                insertTo: $('#widgetsWrapper'),
+                style: 'grid-border'
+        });